harness/developer-hub/docs/platform/2_Delegates/advanced-installation/automate-delegate-installation.md

 ### Step 2: Rename the New Delegate

 The process you use to rename a delegate depends on its type.
-For a Docker delegate, you change the name on the command line.
-For a Kubernetes delegate, you change multiple instances of the name.
+For a Docker delegate,  you can change the name on the command line.
+For a Kubernetes delegate, you must change multiple instances of the name.

 #### Kubernetes delegate renaming